Risk-Sensitive Online Selection with Bounded Adaptivity: Problem Setting

-Without any additional information regarding the buyers valuations, no online algorithm attains a bounded competitive ratio for \oksrisk.
-We therefore assume that buyer valuations are bounded within a range whose bounds are known the decision maker.
+Without any additional information regarding buyers’ values, no online algorithm can attain a bounded competitive ratio for \oksrisk, {even in the risk-neutral case with full-adaptivity \cite{sun2024static}}.
+We therefore follow the standard assumption in the literature that buyers’ values lie within a known bounded range.